Research

 Electronic Cigarettes for Smoking Cessation

-Jamie Hartmann-Boyce leads the Cochrane living systematic review of electronic cigarettes for smoking cessation, to evaluate the safety and effect of using ECs to help people who smoke achieve long‐term smoking abstinence.
+Nicola Lindson and Jamie Hartmann-Boyce lead the Cochrane living systematic review of electronic cigarettes for smoking cessation, evaluating the effects of ECs to help smokers achieve long‐term abstinence.

 Key research papers